win-acme/win-acme.github.io/reference/settings.md

 `DefaultPreExecutionScript`.
 Not to be confused with the [script installation](/reference/plugins/installation/script) plugin.
-The difference is that the installation plugin can be configured seperately for each renewal and has access to a lot more context about the new and previous certificates.
+The difference is that the installation plugin can be configured separately for each renewal and has access to a lot more context about the new and previous certificates.
 Also when the installation script fails, the renewal will be retried later.
 That is not the case for the pre/post execution scripts.
 Any errors there are logged but otherwise ignored.